nutanix-japan/ansible-ntnx/README.md

 - Creating a Ansible hosts file to include all our target servers
 - Running the Playbook for VirtIO

-Now we will run through each step:
+Now we will run through each step

 ## Install Ansible Server